Open Bible Data Home About News OET Key

 Parallel ISA 38:9

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Isa 38:9 ©

-OET-LVa_writing of_Ḩizqiyyāh the_king of_Yəhūdāh in/on/at/with_sick_he and_he/it_lived from_sickness_his.
+OET-LVa_writing of_Ḩizqiyyāh the_king of_Yəhūdāh/(Judah) in/on/at/with_sick_he and_he/it_lived from_sickness_his.

 UHBמִכְתָּ֖ב לְחִזְקִיָּ֣הוּ מֶֽלֶךְ־יְהוּדָ֑ה בַּחֲלֹת֕וֹ וַיְחִ֖י מֵחָלְיֽוֹ׃

-(mikttāⱱ ləḩizqiyyāhū melek-yəhūdāh baḩₐlotō vayəḩiy mēḩāləyō.)
+(miktāⱱ ləḩizqiyyāhū melek-yəhūdāh baḩₐlotō vayəḩiy mēḩāləyō.)

-Key: yellow:verbs.
+Key: khaki:verbs.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT A writing of Hezekiah king of Judah, when he had been sick and recovered from his sickness:
+ULTA writing of Hezekiah king of Judah, when he had been sick and recovered from his sickness:

-UST When King Hezekiah was almost well again, he wrote this:
+USTWhen King Hezekiah was almost well again, he wrote this:

 BSB § This is a writing by Hezekiah king of Judah after his illness and recovery: